It’s beginning to look a lot like…Black Friday, Cyber Monday, and yes Christmas then the New Year!

 L.L.
 Bean took to Instagram with a photo contest.
 Who doesn’t love great dog photos during the holidays.
 The comments and emojis were rolling in fast.
 User-generated content and a contest all thrown into one.
 Great work!

-As you can see there are so many ways to share your brand and promote holiday cheer from awesome holiday graphics to short films to magazine gift guides to outrageous giveaways.
+As you can see there are so many holiday marketing ideas and strategies to share your brand and promote holiday cheer from awesome holiday graphics to short films to magazine gift guides to outrageous giveaways.
 Get creative.
 Get organized and enjoy.
+What’s more, If you use discount strategies reasonable, it also will give you super surprise.